 Press and hold the FF control until the desired selection is reached.
-If the end of the disc is reached, the CD will return to the first track on the first disc.
+If the end of the disc is reached, the CD will return to the first track.
 Release the control to disengage fast forward mode.

 When in fast forward mode, your audio system will automatically lower the volume level of the playing media.